 "You don't justify it because you've had a tough time.
 As a matter of fact, in a tough time, the best people stand tallest," he said.
 "They're the ones who discriminate between the right and wrong.
 They're the ones who stick to the true blue.
 They're the ones who stand tall.
 Not the ones who out of convenience scapegoat and fingerpoint."

-' Q&A with Dimon in February, go to links.tampabay.com
+To see the Times' Q&A with Dimon in February, go to links.tampabay.com.

 TAMPA (CBS Tampa) — Did Capt.
 Nemo ever see anything like this when he was “20,000 Leagues Under the Sea”?
 A mysterious creature was caught by underwater cameras recently during deep-sea drilling near the United Kingdom.